elixir-wallaby/wallaby/README.md

 This can lead to confusion if you've made changes in javascript or css but tests are still failing.
 There are two common ways to avoid this confusion.

-The first solution is to run `brunch watch` from the assets directory.
+The first solution is to run `webpack --mode development --watch` from the assets directory.
 This will ensure that assets get recompiled after any changes.

 The second solution is to add a new alias to your mix config that recompiles assets for you: